sifzerda/game-of-life/README.md

 ## (8) Bugs and Further Development:

 Bugs:
-- Sometimes player doesn't show time progress on first entering page; you have to reload page by clicking the 'info' tabe and then returning to the player.
+- N/A

 Optimization:
-- use react-virtualized to only render visible stuff
+- ~~use react-virtualized to only render visible stuff~~
-- once game basically running, convert it into Redux or Zustand
+- ~~once game basically running, convert it into Redux or Zustand~~
-- use a bundler like Webpack or Parcel to optimize build output: Enable code splitting, tree-shaking, and minification to reduce bundle size and improve load times.
+- ~~use a bundler like Webpack or Parcel to optimize build output: Enable code splitting, tree-shaking, and minification to reduce bundle size and improve load times.~~
-- Consider memoizing components like Projectile and Particle using React.memo to prevent unnecessary re-renders, especially if their props rarely change.
+- ~~Consider memoizing components like Projectile and Particle using React.memo to prevent unnecessary re-renders, especially if their props rarely change.~~

 ## (9) To do:

-- [x] create player
+- [x] create 100 x 100 grid
-- [x] add songs
-- [x] add play, pause, next/prev song
+- [x] add game based alternating rules (cells alive or dead + switch)
-- [x] styling like a car stereo/radio
-- [x] make current song scroll
+- [ ] enable changing game screen size/cell size
-  - [x] fix boundary of scroll
+- [x] enable changing group size input
-- [x] customized volume adjustor
+  - [x] enable manual input
-- [x] restyle volume adjustor
+- [x] enable changing group quantity input
-- [ ] user can make playlists
-- [ ] save play data; how many times song has been played, last 10 songs played
-- [ ] saving song progress/location if page returned to or skipped
+  - [ ] enable manual input

-- [ ] youtube or music hosting site API to fetch songs from
+- [ ] enable changing game speed

 ## (10) Support